AGWA/git-crypt/README.md

 You can either choose to encrypt your files automatically using git-crypt, or you can choose to encrypt and decrypt manually at any time.

-1. **Automatic** Encryption/Decryption
+1. **Automatic** Encryption/Decryption.

     * When you *commit* your repo, your files will be automatically **encrypted**.

     * When you *checkout* your repository, your files will be automatically **decrypted**.

-2. Alternatively, you can **manually** encrypt and decrypt your files
+2. Alternatively, you can **manually** encrypt and decrypt your files.

-    * Lock selected files in your repository
+    * Lock selected files in your repository.

         ```
         git-crypt lock
         ```

-    * Unlock selected files in your reposity
+    * Unlock selected files in your reposity.

         ```
         git-crypt unlock